open-ephys/onix1-bonsai-docs/articles/hardware/breakout/clock-output.md

 > reflections.
 The high output current drive makes this clock capable of driving
 > long cables.

+These can all be configured using the <xref:OpenEphys.Onix1.ConfigureBreakoutBoard> operator.
 In the example workflow, the output clock is configured to produce a 1 MHz, 50% duty cycle clock whose start time, phase, and frequency is hardware synchronized with with the ONIX [Acquisition Clock](xref:OpenEphys.Onix1.ContextTask.AcquisitionClockHz).

-Because the clock is generated using a simple frequency divider, not all configurations setting can be exactly realized in hardware.
+Because the clock is generated using a simple frequency divider, not all configuration settings can be exactly realized in hardware.
 For this reason, the following excerpt from the breakout board [example workflow](xref:breakout_workflow) demonstrates how to save the [hardware-realized clock parameters](xref:OpenEphys.Onix1.OutputClockParameters)